-The Chinese Bunkhouse (zone 12) depicts the incredible stories of Chinese cannery workers.
+Highlights include the Chinese Bunkhouse, which depicts the incredible stories of Chinese cannery workers.
 Be inspired by their remarkable courage in the face of hardship and discrimination.
 Interactive displays, rare photographs and short films bring the exhibit to life and provide visitors with a new perspective on life in Steveston in the early 20th century.

-Industry on the Waterfront (zone 11) examines the workings of the Britannia Shipyard and its role in British Columbia’s industrial heritage.
-The exhibit showcases the historical uses of the shipyard, carpentry shop, engine shop and machine shop that once served the fishing fleet of the Anglo British Columbia Packing Company.
+The Britannia Shipyard Building showcases the historical uses of the shipyard, carpentry shop, engine shop and machine shop that once served the fishing fleet of the Anglo British Columbia Packing Company.
 Each shop houses authentic machinery, tools, interpretive text and interactive demonstrations, which help recreate the different work areas and activities that took place.

 The Murakami House showcases the experience of Japanese Canadians in Steveston through the eyes of the Murakami family.
 Asayo and Otokichi Murakami moved their family into the Murakami House in 1929 and lived there with their 10 children until they were removed during the Japanese Internment in 1942.